Axolotl: Description

-The 32 billion base pair long sequence of the axolotl's genome was published in 2018 and was the largest animal genome completed at the time.
-It revealed species-specific genetic pathways that may be responsible for limb regeneration.
-Although the axolotl genome is about 10 times as large as the human genome, it encodes a similar number of proteins, namely 23,251 (the human genome encodes about 20,000 proteins).
-The size difference is mostly explained by a large fraction of repetitive sequences, but such repeated elements also contribute to increased median intron sizes (22,759 bp) which are 13, 16 and 25 times that observed in human (1,750 bp), mouse (1,469 bp) and Tibetan frog (906 bp), respectively.
+The 32 billion base pair long sequence of the axolotl's genome was published in 2018; the largest animal genome completed at the time, it revealed species-specific genetic pathways that may be responsible for limb regeneration.
+Although the axolotl genome is about ten times the size of the human genome, it encodes a similar number of proteins (23,251, compared with about 20,000 in the human genome).
+The size difference is mostly explained by a large fraction of repetitive sequences; these also contribute to increased median intron sizes (22,759 bp), which are 13, 16 and 25 times that observed in human (1,750 bp), mouse (1,469 bp) and Tibetan frog (906 bp), respectively.